Scientific Computing in High-Energy Physics

 Content, Learning Outcome and Preconditions

-The module will give an introduction to the core tools and techniques for the analysis of experimental data in high-energy physics.
-Typically, such analyses are characterized both by large datasets and by large computing facilities (e.g. at experiments at CERN's Large Hadron Collider), for which the stability and parallelization of running analysis jobs, automated operation of various tasks, and efficient compression of large data is necessary.
-By combining the functionalities of Linux, Bash, and ROOT, this can be achieved.
+The module will give an introduction to the core data analysis tools and techniques which are used in experimental high-energy physics.
+Typically, analysis of data in high-energy physics is characterized nowadays both by large datasets and by large computing facilities (e.g. at experiments at CERN's Large Hadron Collider), for which the stability and parallelization of running analysis jobs, automated operation of various tasks, and efficient compression of large files is necessary.
+By combining the functionalities of Linux, Bash, and ROOT, this can be achieved, and physics observables of interest can be extracted quickly from available large datasets.

-This module introduces the Linux operating system, scripting with Bash programming language, and ROOT.
-Linux is the default operating system used in high-energy physics due to its high performance in computing, security and free and open-source nature.
+This module covers the most important aspects of the Linux operating system, scripting with Bash programming language, and ROOT analysis framework, putting always an emphasis on real-case scenarios of their usage as encountered in high-energy physics.
+Linux is the default operating system used in high-energy physics due to its high performance in computing, security, and free and open-source nature.
 Bash is by far the most popular shell on Linux platforms and its knowledge is essential for a physicist in order to use Linux.
 In addition, Bash can be used to automate with scripts all repetitive programming tasks encountered in data analysis.
-Finally, ROOT is object-oriented framework written mostly in C++ and developed at CERN, with the specific aim at high-energy physics.
-All major collaborations in this field worldwide (e.g. ALICE, ATLAS, CMS at LHC, STAR at RHIC, etc.) use ROOT.
+Finally, ROOT is an object-oriented framework written mostly in C++ and developed by physicists at CERN, with the specific aim for high-energy physics.
+All major collaborations in this field worldwide (e.g. ALICE, ATLAS, CMS at LHC, STAR at RHIC, CBM at FAIR, etc.) use ROOT.

 All covered Linux, Bash and ROOT functionalities will be supported with concrete examples of their usage in high-energy physics.